 If you or a family member have a history of addiction, talk with your doctor about your use of melatonin and any concerns you might have.
 It might not be right for everyone.

 Although melatonin is naturally made by the body, it’s still important to use care with supplements.
 Too little melatonin won’t produce the desired sedating effect, and too much can cause unwanted effects, including interfering even more with your sleep cycle.
 The trick is to take the lowest effective dose, since taking a surplus of melatonin won’t help you sleep better.

-In fact, some researchers believe it might not be so much the dosage, as the timing of administration, that affects its efficacy.
+In fact, it might not be so much the dosage, as the timing of administration, that affects its efficacy.

 A typical starting dose of melatonin can range from 0.2 to 5 mg.
 This is a broad range, so it’s better to start off with a small dose, and slowly work up to the dose that’s effective for you.
 For general insomnia in adults, a standard dose can range from 0.3 to 10 mg.
 In older adults, the dose is between 0.1 and 5mg.

 Many commercial preparations of melatonin contain the supplement in much higher doses.
 Based on the research, these higher doses just aren’t necessary.
 Melatonin is a hormone, and it’s best to take as low a dose as possible that is still effective.

 Young children should avoid taking melatonin unless directed by their doctor.
 Women who are pregnant and those who are breastfeeding should not take melatonin until they ask their doctor about whether it’s safe to do so.

 The exact dosage of melatonin you should take can vary, depending on your weight, age, and your response to mediation or supplements.
 Before taking any melatonin, talk with your doctor about other medications you might be taking, to ensure there are no possible adverse interactions.
 Certain medications might alter your response to melatonin, as well.